 Campers must be able to play their corps’s street music (or basic corps music) proficiently.

-Campers must be able to play the the general audition music (not the ensemble audition music) without considerable help and without a considerable amount of learning.
+Campers must be able to play the the Placement Assessment music (not the ensemble audition music) without considerable help and without a considerable amount of learning.

 Questions about being ready to come to camp?
 Are you still not sure if your child or corps member is ready?
 Or, would you rather talk to someone about your child's readiness for camp?
 Sure!
 Please contact our Director, Tanya Morrisett.